ES0R/mlops_project/README.md

 ├── Makefile             <- Makefile with convenience commands like `make data` or `make train` ├── README.md            <- The top-level README for developers using this project.
-├── config
+├── app                  <- Application for running the inference model ├── config
 │   ├── data             <- Contains config for data loading
-│   ├── hyperparameter   <- Contains config for training hyper parameters │   ├── model            <- Contains config for model
+│   ├── model            <- Contains config for model
-│   └── config.yaml      <- Combines config for data, hyperparameter and model
+│   └── config.yaml      <- Combines config for data and model
 ├── data
 │   ├── processed        <- The final, canonical data sets for modeling.
 │   └── raw              <- The original, immutable data dump.